Djurgårdens IF (men's ice hockey): 1989–1999: Three championships and two finals

+Wikegård coached the team during the 1997–98 Elitserien season.

 In early 1993, Djurgården suffered a substantial financial loss following allegations of financial mismanagement involving the club's accounts, where funds were reportedly used for personal and speculative purposes.
 Djurgården lost over five million Swedish krona excluding interest, and was saved from bankruptcy by a loan provided by the other clubs in the Elitserien.
-The 1994–95 season saw the return of Mats Sundin during to the 1994–95 NHL lockout.
+The 1994–95 season saw the return of Mats Sundin during the 1994–95 NHL lockout.
 Despite winning the regular season, Djurgården were unexpectedly defeated in the quarterfinals against HV71, who went on to win their first Swedish championship.
 Djurgården played well during the 1995–96 and 1996–97 regular seasons, but struggled in the playoffs and were eliminated in the quarterfinals in both of those years.
-Djurgården won the 1997–98 Elitserien regular season, and Patric Kjellberg was the top goal scorer with 30 goals.
+Under the leadership of Niklas Wikegård, Djurgården won the 1997–98 Elitserien regular season, and Patric Kjellberg was the top goal scorer with 30 goals.
 The team reached the finals against Färjestad, and ultimately lost in five games, the last being decided by sudden death.